rmetzler/bliki/wiki/dev/webpack.md

 Unfortunately, code changes in the app bundle _can_ cause the vendor bundle's constituent modules to be reordered or renumbered, so it's not perfect: sometimes the `vendor` bundle's hash changes between versions even though it contains an identical module list with different identifiers.
 So it goes: the right fix here is probably to shrink the bundle and to re-merge it into the `app` bundle.

+        new ExtractTextPlugin("[name].[contenthash].css"),

+Emit collected stylesheets into a separate bundle, named after the entry point.
+Since the only entry point with stylesheets is the `app` entry point, this creates `app.[hash].css` in the `dist/bundle` directory, right next to `app.[hash].js`.

         new HtmlWebpackPlugin({
-          title: "Distant Shore",
-          // escape the js/ subdir
+          // put index.html outside the bundle/ subdir
           filename: '../index.html',
-          template: 'html/index.html',
+          template: 'src/index.html',
-          inject: 'head',
           chunksSortMode: 'dependency',
         }),

-Generate the entry point page from a template (`PROJECT/html/index.html`), rather than writing it entirely by hand.
+Generate the entry point page from a template (`PROJECT/src/index.html`), rather than writing it entirely by hand.

-You may have noticed that _all three_ of the bundles include generated chunk hashes in their filenames.
-This plugin generates the correct `<script>` tags to load those bundles and places them in `dist/index.html`, so that I don't have to manually correct the index page every time I rebuild the app.
+You may have noticed that _all four_ of the bundles generated by this build have filenames that include generated chunk hashes.
+This plugin generates the correct `<script>` tags and `<link>` tags to load those bundles and places them in `dist/index.html`, so that I don't have to manually correct the index page every time I rebuild the app.

-One thing to note: I've moved the script tags from the generator's default of “immediately before `</body>`” back to “immediately before `</head>`.”
-This is a matter of personal preference; the app bundle contains some logic (not shown here) to run the app only after the DOM has fully loaded.

       ],